rkeppler42/JetBrains-Academy-Frontend-Developer/README.md

 # JetBrains-Academy-Frontend-Developer 💻
- All the projects I did for the Frontend Developer track of JetBrains Academy!
+ All the projects I did for the "Frontend Developer" track of JetBrains Academy!

 ## Status
 23/196 completed topics\